Pro-Life and Pro-Choice

 None.
 History heaps scorn upon them all.

-And the other upcoming stage, along with animals in general, are pre-born humans.
-I believe they can (and will) win recognition of their rights in tandem with one another, since both campaigns are being waged simultaneously.
-And because they're intersectional, meaning the fortunes of each one impact the fortunes of the other.
+They're intersectional, meaning the fortunes of each one impact the fortunes of the other.
 The more compassion society develops, the better it is for all beings who are in need of compassion - like "a rising tide lifts all boats."

 The hypocrisy of anti-fetus vegans is directly related to the hypocrisy of anti-animal PLers.
 I'm sure that accusation's going to make you indignant, but think about it.
 Think hard.